RJDennis/HyperbolicCrossApprox.jl/README.md

 Approximating grid
 ------------------

-The nodes used to form the approximating grid can be computed using either the Chebyshev nodes (points of the first kind), Chebyshev extrema (points of the second kind), the extended Chebyshev nodes, Vertesi nodes, or Legendre nodes, with the approximating grid and the multi-index computed by
+The nodes used to form the approximating grid can be computed using either the Chebyshev nodes (points of the first kind), Chebyshev extrema (points of the second kind), or the extended Chebyshev nodes, with the approximating grid and the multi-index computed by

 ```julia
 grid, multi_ind = hyperbolic_cross_grid(chebyshev_nodes,d,k,domain)